-In a Construction Accident, Injured Worker May Need An Lawyer
+In a Construction Accident, an Injured Worker May Need a Lawyer

-In 2018 there were “roughly 150,000” construction worker injuries, according to the Bureau of Labor Statistics.
+In 2020 there were “roughly 150,000” construction worker injuries, according to the Bureau of Labor Statistics.
 As one might imagine, many of these injuries are life-changing.
-The construction employee may no longer be capable of doing the work he or she once performed and consequently, the injury can have a devastating effect on family finances and many other areas of daily life.
+The construction employee may no longer be capable of doing the work he or she once performed, and consequently, the injury can have a devastating effect on family finances and many other areas of daily life.

 Who Can Help?

 Our construction accident lawyers are very familiar with these types of injuries and want to help injured workers recover the damages they have suffered in a construction accident.
-Slater & Zurz personal injury attorneys will investigate all facets of what happened at the time of the accident to try to determine what caused the fall or other injury their client sustained.
-Their investigations may reveal the incident was not an accident but due to negligence–a defect in assembly, installation, or design of some component—or a problem at some other area of the site that should have been foreseen by those in charge.
+Slater & Zurz personal injury lawyers will investigate all facets of what happened during the accident to determine what caused the fall or other injury their client sustained.
+Their investigations may reveal the incident was not an accident but due to negligence–a defect in assembly, installation, or design of some component—or a problem at some other area of the site that those in charge should have foreseen.

-For example, when a builder fails to properly secure a heavy object, causing it to fall through a second story floor injuring victims below, this can likely be shown to be negligent.
+For example, when a builder fails to properly secure a heavy object, causing it to fall through a second-story floor and injuring victims below, this can likely be negligent.
 However, the question then becomes—who was negligent?
 The builder?
 The architect?
 The property owner?
 The lawyer has the job of determining the answer to these questions and filing what is known as a third-party suit against the negligent party.
-(Of course, in the example just given, there could be more than one negligent party.)
+(Of course, there could be more than one negligent party.)

 The Main Causes of Construction Accidents

-Other common causes of fatalities and injuries in the construction industry include: Heavy vehicle accidents, crane collapses, scaffolding collapses, and explosions and incidents involving burning.
-Some accidents are caused by what someone has NOT done such as the failure to communicate hazards, the failure to wear head protection or the failure to wear the proper head protection.
+Other common causes of fatalities and injuries in the construction industry include: Heavy vehicle accidents, crane collapses, scaffolding collapses, explosions, and burning incidents.
+Some accidents are caused by what someone has NOT done, such as the failure to communicate hazards, the failure to wear head protection, or the failure to wear the proper head protection.